vmware/terraform-provider-vra/examples/cloud_account_aws/README.md

 # cloud\_account\_aws example

-This is an example on how to setup an AWS cloud account for vSphere along with regions
+This is an example on how to setup an AWS cloud account.

 ## Getting Started